-Nuclear fission and nuclear fusion are two notable types of nuclear reaction that generally involve specific processes involving the interactions between two nuclear particles, thus leading to the transformation of the nature of at least one nuclide to another.
+Nuclear fission and nuclear fusion are two notable types of nuclear reaction that generally involve specific processes involving the interactions between two nuclear particles, thereby leading to the transformation of the nature of at least one nuclide to another.

-Nuclear fission vs. Nuclear Fusion: Comparison and Difference
+Nuclear Fission vs. Nuclear Fusion: Comparison and Difference

 1. Underlying Process: A nuclear fission can be a nuclear reaction or a radioactive decay process in which the nucleus of an atom splits up into smaller parts.
 Fission can happen spontaneously or through an external mechanism.
 On the other hand, nuclear fusion involves a process in which two or more atomic nuclei come close enough to form at least one different atomic nuclei and subatomic energy.
 Both processes result in the release of thermal energy.

 2. Natural Occurrence.
 Both fission and fusion occur naturally.
 Note that radioactive decay of isotopes occurs naturally in the mantle and crust of the earth, thus producing radiogenic heat.
 Nuclear fission may also occur in the end-stage of a star, particular during supernovas due to the spontaneous fission of heavy metals.
 Nevertheless, nuclear fusion is the most common and readily observable nuclear reaction in the universe because it provides the primary working principle behind the existence of stars.